 Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

 Search “best HOA software” and nearly every result is a vendor concluding that the best HOA software is, remarkably, itself.
 This page is our answer: nine platforms that plausibly fit a volunteer-run association of 5–250 units, scored against a weighted rubric that was published before scoring began.
 If you want the raw prices normalized per unit instead, see the pricing comparison.
+Not yet sure your board should self-manage at all?
+Start with the free readiness assessment.

 The rubric (defined before scoring)